 This is something we all should remind ourselves of: the importance of consistency.
 How often do you want to go back to the gym per week?
 It doesn’t need to be the same frequency as before — you can blend your home workouts with your gym ones.

 Still write down how much you want to be back at the gym (and a reduced amount is probably a good idea) and remember to be consistent with whatever you do.
-With some consistency, it will be like you never had those 4 months off.
+With some consistency, you’ll be back to your old gym-self in no time.

 7. Stay safe